bschumac/sonicfun/.ipynb_checkpoints/README-checkpoint.md

 * numpy
 * pandas
 * os
-* copy

 # Getting Started
 Use the example.py file to learn how the package works.

-## Current version: 0.2
+## Current version: 0.1

-Supports 3 major functionalities:
+Supports 2 major functionalities:

-* Simple outlier removal
 * Tilt correction using a Planar fit
 * Tilt correction using a triple rotation algorithm